Abdullah019/Abdullah019/README.md

 - 👋 Hi, I’m Abdullah.
 - 👀 I’m interested in How Computers work and creating cool applications for them.
-- 🌱 I’m currently Looking for a Job in software devlopment, Low Level Programming - Web Dev
+- 🌱 I’m currently Looking for a Job in software devlopment, AI | Web Dev
 - 📫 How to reach me: abdullahm111214@gmail.com

 <!---